doubleirish/OSCON_2015/README.md

         Every company is a software company, but crafting good software is hard.
 This presentation will explore approaches needed to craft good software, look at why these modern architectures patterns are an important part of that story, and how DevOps and monitoring fits into this puzzle.

-        > conor - first half is a general discussion of microservices, containers polyglot databases monolithic architecture migration second half is devops related with emphasis on monitoring at different levels, systems, apps, users and business [oscon overview](https://blog.newrelic.com/2015/07/24/9-big-picture-takeaways-from-oscon-as-open-source-goes-mainstream/)
+        > Conor - first half is a general discussion of microservices, containers polyglot databases monolithic architecture migration second half is devops related with emphasis on monitoring at different levels, systems, apps, users and business [oscon overview](https://blog.newrelic.com/2015/07/24/9-big-picture-takeaways-from-oscon-as-open-source-goes-mainstream/)

     *   00:37:19 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)